 Instructions

 - In a medium Dutch oven, add the oil and warm over medium heat.
-Add the onion and carrot.
+Add the onion, carrot, and celery.
 Cook, stirring occasionally, until the vegetables are tender, about 10 minutes.

-- Add the garlic, cumin, oregano, salt, and red pepper flakes.
+- Add the garlic, cumin, oregano, salt, red pepper, and a few grinds of black pepper.
 Cook stirring constantly for 2 minutes.

 - Add the black beans, broth, and lime juice.
 Bring to a boil over medium-high heat.
 Reduce the heat to low.
 Cover, and simmer the soup for 25 minutes, stirring occasionally.

 - Cook, uncovered, until soup has thickened and reached the desired consistency, about 10 to 20 minutes more.
 (For a thicker soup, go the full 20 minutes.)
-Serve topped with avocado, sour cream, and cilantro.
+Serve topped with avocado, sour cream, and cilantro or as desired.

 Notes